talkkonnect/talkkonnect/README.md

 * The savefileandpath tag are used to define the name and where the http fetched xml file will be stored locally.
 This is usually /home/talkkonnect/gocode/src/github.com/talkkonnect/talkkonnect/talkkonnect.xml

 #### Beacon Section
-The beacon function was created to emulate a radio repeater beacon that will play certain wav files at defined periods to notify all users on a particular channel that the repeater is online nad functioning
+The beacon function was created to emulate a radio repeater beacon that will play certain wav files at defined periods to notify all users on a particular channel that the repeater is online and functioning.
+You can now play the wav file into the mumble stream or you can also choose to play the announcement on the Speaker (RF Side if used as a repeater controller)
 * The beacontimersecs is the interval time in seconds between the repleated messages
 * The beaconfileandpath is the tag which defines the file and path to a wav file that to be played at regular intervals
+* The localplay tag is set to true will play the sound on to the speaker (or RF side)
+* The localvolume tag can be set from 1-100 for setting up the volume the file playback into speaker
+* The GPIO enabled features can be used to key up a transmitter when the message is on localplay (used for repeaters)
+* The gpioname is the name of the gpio pin defined that will go high/low when the message is played
+* The playintostream tag enables you to play the wav file into direction of the mumble stream
-* The volume tag can be set from 0.1 to 1 in intervals of 0.1 for setting up the volume the file playback into stream will be played
+* The beaconvolumeintostream can be set from 1-100 for setting up the volume the file playback into mumble stream

 #### The TTS Section
 This section was created for users that want an audible response to events that happen (Usually Users without LCD Screen)
 * You can disable the whole section TTS functionality by the tag tts enabled = false
 * You can choose to enable only certain events you are interested in by setting tag tts enabled = true and selecting the tag you want for your particular use case
+* You can also set the blocking tag to determine the nature of the tts playback
+* The volumelevel can be set from 1-100
+* the language default is en

 #### The SMTP Section
 Talkkonnect currently can only connect to gmail's SMTP for sending emails